Overview

 Stress and anxiety can cause muscle twitching or fasciculations due to their effects on the body’s nervous system.
 When stressed or anxious, people produce stress hormones such as cortisol and adrenaline, increasing muscle tension and twitching.

-What are the Symptoms of Fasciculations?
+What are the symptoms of benign fasciculation syndrome?

 Some common symptoms of fasciculations include: